huggingface/blog/image-search-datasets.md

 ### Switching machines

-At this point I've created a dataset and moved it to the huggingface hub.
-This means it is possible to pickup the work/dataset elsewhere.
+At this point, we've created a dataset and moved it to the Hub.
+This means it is possible to pick up the work/dataset elsewhere.

 In this particular example, having access to a GPU is important.
 Using the 🤗 hub as a way to pass around our data we could start on a laptop and pick up the work on Google Colab.